ColinFay/backyard/README.md

 (then the app is launched for this bookdown), or the location of your home (for the folder selection invite, default is `.`).

+By default, the `safe_mode` parameter is set to `TRUE`.
+This mode creates, at launch time, a copy (in `{path}/backyard_copy`) of your current version of the bookdown folder.
+That way, if ever you do something wrong during your backyard session, you can still go back to the previous version.

 ### About

 This first page gives you a quick overview of the book.
 Nothing fancy